indrops/indrops/README.md

 ## Installation
 The package requires
-  - Python 2.7 (with the packages numpy, scipy, matplotlib, pysam, pyyaml, pyfasta).
+  - Python 2.7 (with the packages numpy, scipy, matplotlib, pysam>0.9.0, pyyaml, pyfasta).
 [See Appendix 2]
   - RSEM (1.2.16+)
   - Bowtie (1.1.1+)
   - samtools (1.3.1+) [See Appendix 3] *This specific version is needed to account for a BAM-format oddity in RSEM output.
   - Java
 The path to the directories containing these executables should be set in the project YAML.
 If these executables can be found in the PATH variables, this project YAML paths can be left empty, or not specified.

+### March 7th Notice -- PySAM version.

+Previous installation instructions install PySAM version 0.6.0.
+To install the correct PySAM version, use the following commands:

+  conda remove pysam
+  conda install pip
+  pip install pysam==0.9.1

 ## Project YAML file